CECAD-Bioinformatics-Facility-Projects/scRNASeq_FADDosome_inhibits_lymphoproliferative_disease_in_CASP8neg_RIPK3neg_mice/README.md

 docker-compose build
 ```

-By default the dockerfile runs the following commands:
+By default, the Dockerfile runs the following commands:
 `RUN renv::restore(prompt=FALSE)`
-Which will install all libraries used in this project.
+This will install all libraries used in this project.
 This can take up to 30-45 minutes.

-Once the container is build you can run:
+Once the container is built, you can run:
 ```bash
 # Start Docker environment
 docker-compose up -d
 ```

-Then you can access RStudio of the container at http://localhost:50362 on you host
+Then you can access RStudio of the container at http://localhost:50362 on your host
-[REPLACE 50362 with your randomly generated port number which you can find
+[REPLACE 50362 with your randomly generated port number, which you can find
 in compose.yml]

 Username: rstudio